aws-samples/amazon-eks-security-immersion-day/content/10-regulatory-compliance/kube-bench/Lab4/index.en.md

 weight : 21
 ---

-In this lab, we will create a kube-bench batch job in EKS cluster to run the CIS Amazon EKS Benchmark assessment.
+In this lab, we will create a kube-bench batch job in debug mode in EKS cluster to run the CIS Amazon EKS Benchmark assessment.
 1. Open the [AWS Cloud9 console](https://console.aws.amazon.com/cloud9/) created for the workshop
 2. Create Debug Job
 ```shell